 There are many species of spiders found around Australian homes and properties.
 These can include the Black House or Widow spider, Branded Orb spider, Brown Trapdoor spider, Funnel-web spider, Huntsman spider, Redback spider, Tropical Huntsman spider, White-tailed spider and Wolf spider.

-Whilst the majority of spiders are non-aggressive, poisonous spiders such as the Redback and the Funnel-web are of obviously of great concern particularly for families with young children.
+Whilst the majority of spiders are non-aggressive, poisonous spiders such as the Redback and the Funnel-web are of great concern, particularly for families with young children.

-A professional spider treatment by Termitrust is your best choice to reduce the presence of spiders in your home and save you the hassle.
+A professional spider control treatment by Termitrust is your best choice to reduce the presence of spiders in your home and save you the stress of a spider infestation.
 We are trained in spider biology, breeding habits and the latest methods of keeping them at bay.

 Most importantly, we know spiders in your local area.
-We have pest technicians on the ground in the following key locations and other surrounding regions:
+We have pest technicians on the ground ready to provide effective spider control treatments.

 QLD - Brisbane, Gold Coast, Sunshine Coast, Logan, Caboolture, Ipswich, Toowoomba, Cairns, Rockhampton & Mackay